jeydo/diablo4scraper/README.md

 # diablo4scraper
-Scraper for Diablo4 builds
+API for scraping Diablo4 builds from maxroll.gg and d4builds

-node app.js
+To be used with https://github.com/jeydo/diablo4LootFilterProfileBuilder

+`node app.js`